 - some exchange visitors;

-- individuals with extraordinary abilities achievements (O-1 Visa holders);
+- individuals with extraordinary abilities and achievements (O-1 Visa holders);

 - individuals on a diplomatic mission on behalf of international organizations;